prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

 :title: Console jockey
 :author: prataprc

-Console is pairing input device, the keyboard, and output device called, the monitor.
+Console is pairing input device - the keyboard, and output device - the monitor.
 That, when jacked into a computing machine, transforms any ordinary human-being into a console-jockey.
 Let us ride on ..